FrancineCezar/FrancineCezar/README.md

 ### Hi there 👋

+I'm currently learning Data Science with the HyperionDev bootcamp in partinership with UK's DfE.

+If you want to know more about me just check my LinkedIn profile: www.linkedin.com/in/francine-cezar-427017a0

 <!--
 **FrancineCezar/FrancineCezar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.